AdamRisberg/react-input-position/README.md

 **clickMoveLimit:** Sets the maximum movement allowed during a mouse click.
 Helps to differentiate between a drag and click.
 Type: number, Default: 5.

-**minUpdateSpeedInMs:** Throttles the state updates.
-Setting this to zero can create performance issues in IE. Type: number, Default: 1.
+**minUpdateSpeedInMs:** Throttles the mouse/touch position updates.
+For example, setting this to 10 will force a 10ms delay between position updates.
+A minimum of 10ms (since it's asynchronous).
+This won't actually cause updates every 10ms, it simply adds a delay to the natural rate.
+Note: Setting this to zero can create performance issues in IE. Raising this number too high will cause animations tied to positions to become choppy.
+Type: number, Default: 1.

 **trackPassivePosition:** Provides mouse position regardless of active/inactive state.
 Type: boolean, Default: false.